Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

-If you’re part of the Baby Boomer generation or older, then your dental health may not be high on your priority list.
+If you’re part of the Baby Boomer generation and were born between 1946 and 1964, it’s likely your dental health is not a high priority.
 Maybe you’re dealing with other health issues, or maybe you believe that whatever chance you had to protect your oral health is long gone.
-However, it’s never too late to practice better oral hygiene so you can have a healthier smile.
+However, our Grand Rapids, MI, dentists urge that it’s never too late to practice better oral hygiene for a healthier smile.

 Receding gums are a natural part of getting older, but tooth loss isn’t inevitable.
 In fact, 75% of people 65 and older retain at least some of their natural teeth, even with an increased risk for gum disease and tooth loss.

 Keep in mind that it’s not just your receding gums that increase your risk for tooth loss.
 The rate of tooth decay for seniors is worse than for school children.
-You’ll have to continue to practice good oral hygiene habits to protect your smile against cavities.
+You’ll have to continue to practice good oral hygiene habits at home and receive teeth cleanings in our Grand Rapids dental office to protect your smile against cavities.

-Dry mouth is typical as you get older.
+Dry mouth is more common as you get older.
 For seniors taking certain medications or undergoing radiation therapy for cancer, their risk for dry mouth can be even higher.